Montana "Team Up. Pressure Down." Blood Pressure Medication Adherence Project

 Pharmacists received a discussion guide, a tool to identify patients' barriers to medicine adherence, a poster, and a guide on taking blood pressure and interpreting readings.

-Each participating pharmacy calculated blood pressure medication adherence for its selected population, and the Montana Cardiovascular Health Program aggregated the results.
-For years two and three of the pilot project:
+Each participating pharmacy calculated blood pressure medication adherence (using a standardized definition of proportion of days covered greater than or equal to 80%) for its selected population.
+For years 2-5 of the project:

 For more information: